JoeGandy/RSMap/README.md

 ## About
 Built on gatsby and react
-Planned features (goals):
+Planned features (To do before even releasing):
 - ~All teleport locations~
-- Clue scroll locations
+- ~Click on boat locations to see where they go~
+- ~Location searcher~
+- ~Agility short cuts to show where they go and level needed~
 - Convert coord clues to map coordinates
-- ~Location searcher~
-- Region highlighting?
+- Region highlighting (Area locked ironmen, multi combat)
-- ~Click on boat locations to see where they go~
 - Dungeon maps
 - Quest icon to show quest with basic info

+Goal features
+- Farm patch info
 - Stores to show what they sell w/ quanitities
-- ~Agility short cuts to show where they go and level needed~
-- Farm patch info
+- Clue scroll locations

 ### Dungeons that need map clean up
 This is a todo for me (This is removing extra areas from around dungeon maps)